Read Your Meter

 Check for Leaks

 Turn off all the taps in your house or business, then look at your meter.
-If the meter is still turning, chances are you have a leak somewhere.
+If the small dialing in the center is still turning, chances are you have a leak somewhere.
+Contact a plumber right away.

 Help Your Meter Reader

-It is important to keep the area around the meter box clear so District staff can get access for readings and service.
+It is important to keep the area around the meter box clear so District staff can get access to read and service the meter.
 If you have any questions about locating or reading your meter, please call the District's Customer Service Department at 760-365-8333.